viamrobotics/docs/docs/get-started/detect-people.md

 Add a `vision` **Service** and select the `ML model` model.

-Select the ML model service your person detector model is deployed on (which you created in step 4) from the **ML Model** dropdown.
+Select the ML model service your person detector model is deployed with (which you created in step 4) from the **ML Model** dropdown.

 {{% /expand%}}
 {{%expand "Step 6: Test person detection" %}}